Karneades/PackAttack/README.md

 [about](https://threatpost.com/attackers-use-typo-squatting-to-steal-npm-credentials/127235/)
 the incident.

-An example from 2019 - there's a typo package for dateutil in PyPI ([Github issue](https://github.com/dateutil/dateutil/issues/984))
+In 2019, there was a typo package for dateutil in PyPI ([Github issue](https://github.com/dateutil/dateutil/issues/984))

 > There is a fake version of this package called python3-dateutil on PyPI that contains additional imports of the jeIlyfish package (itself a fake version of the jellyfish package, that first L is an I).
 That package in turn contains malicious code starting at line 313 in jeIlyfish/_jellyfish.py